PoisotLab/ms_metaweb_perspectives/README.md

 This would lead to a much higher variance in the starting dataset, and to under-dispersion in the target dataset, resulting in the potential under or over estimation of the strength of new predicted interactions.
-@Llewelyn2022Predicting provide compelling evidence for these situations by showing that, even at small spatial scales, the transfer of information about interactions becomes more challenging when areas rich with endemic species are considered.
+@Llewelyn2022Predicting provided compelling evidence for these situations by showing that, even at small spatial scales, the transfer of information about interactions becomes more challenging when areas rich with endemic species are considered.
 The lack of well documented metawebs is currently preventing the